 We’re pleased to offer a range of engaging and timely programs throughout the year for audiences from students to businesses and other interested individuals in the community, and we have numerous ways for you to plug in.
-For more information on any of these opportunities, please check out the linked pages below, or contact Matthew Hughes at email@example.com or 816-897-6474.
+For more information on any of these opportunities, please check out the linked pages below, or contact Evan Verploegh at firstname.lastname@example.org or 816-897-6474.

 Attend a program.
 From lectures and panel presentations to discussion groups and casual meals, our programs welcome a wide range of participants and cover foreign affairs, global issues, international relations, and how they connect to our community.
 We enjoy bringing global-affairs experts to the area and tapping into the remarkable global expertise right here in Kansas City.

 Become an IRC member.
 Check out individual membership, or learn how your business, university, or nonprofit organization could get involved.

 Volunteer at an event.
 We’re often looking for individuals or groups who are willing to share their time to make our programs and events possible.

 Offer to host an event at your organization or workplace.
 We do our best to move IRC programs around the Kansas City metro area to make them as geographically accessible as possible.
 If your business or organization would be interested in hosting an IRC event, please contact Evan Verploegh.